subhanbashir/web-scraping-project/README.md

 **filename:**

-unit test output.png
+unit test output.png.

 **continuous delivery**
 i am using Jenkins for the continuous delivery.
 I integrated the jenkins with the git-hub repository and create a pipeline for my project.

 filename:

-jenkins dashboard.png
+jenkins dashboard.png.
-pipeline.png
+pipeline.png.
-pipeline history.png
+pipeline history.png.
-pipeline console output.png
+pipeline console output.png.

 **IDE**
 i am using visual studio code(VS Code) to write the script in python. my favourite shortcut for VS Code is (Ctrl+F2 Select all occurrences of current word). these screenshots belongs to my overall code output.

 **filename:**

-output of my code.png (this screenshot shows the final output of my code) Code.png (this screenshot show the overall code)
+output of my code.png (this screenshot shows the final output of my code).
+Code.png (this screenshot show the overall code).

 **functional programming**